-An examination of the ASDB has shown that there is one archaeological site registered within a onekilometer radius of the study area, though it does not lie within it, nor within 50 meters of it.
+An examination of the ASDB has shown that there are 12 archaeological sites registered within a onekilometer radius of the study area, though none of them lie within it, nor within 50 meters of it.

 For Euro-Canadian sites, archaeological potential can be extended to areas of early Euro-Canadian settlement, including places of military or pioneer settlements; early transportation routes; and properties listed on the municipal register or designated under the Ontario Heritage Act or property that local histories or informants have identified with possible historical events.
 The Illustrated Historical Atlas of Middlesex County demonstrates that the study area and its environs were densely occupied by Euro-Canadian settlers by the later 19th century.
 Much of the established road system and agricultural settlement from that time is still visible today.